Akar1881/XMobGeneration/README.md

 3. Configure the area using the GUI or commands
 4. Enable/disable spawning using the GUI
 5. Configure custom drops and mob stats through the GUI

-## Mob Configuration System

-Each spawn area can have customized mob settings:

-1. Custom Names
-   - Use `/xmg setmobnames <area> <name>` or the GUI
-   - Names appear as holograms above mobs
-   - Format: [Lv.X] Name [Health❤]

-2. Mob Stats
-   - Configure via `/xmg mobconfig` or GUI
-   - Adjustable health, damage, and level
-   - Changes apply to new and existing mobs
-   - Access through crafting table icon in area edit menu

 ## Support